basho/riak_shell/README.md

 NOTE: the part before `_EXT` must be lower-case only.

-All exported functions with an arity >= 1 are automaticaly exposed in riak shell, with some exceptions.
+Exported functions with an arity >= 1 are automaticaly exposed in riak shell, with some exceptions.

 Exported functions with the following names will be silently ignored:
 * `module_info/0`